Welcome to my homepage.

 Thank you for your interest and please stay curious!

-I shall receive the renowned Axel Schiötz Prize in Copenhagen 2016 -Thank you!
+I am recipient of the renowned Axel Schiötz Prize in Copenhagen 2016 -Thank you!